 In 2011, GKFF purchased the Woody Guthrie Archives from Woody Guthrie Publications in New York and opened The Woody Guthrie Center (WGC).
 The 12,000-square-foot center features state-of-the-art, interactive exhibits on Guthrie’s life, art and creative legacy.
 The center is home to Guthrie’s comprehensive archives, including the original, handwritten version of Guthrie’s landmark anthem, “This Land is Your Land,” which is available for viewing at the center.
 As an educational facility, the center provides resources to students, teachers and academics about Woody’s important role in American history and his advocacy for social justice.
 WGC is located in Tulsa’s Arts District and attracts 26,000 world-wide fans each year.

 Tulsa Artist Fellowship

 GKFF established the Tulsa Artist Fellowship (TAF) in 2015 to help recruit and retain talented artists to Tulsa.
 In its first year, TAF welcomed 12 visual arts fellows to Tulsa and provided them with an unrestricted stipend, housing and workspace.
-In 2017, the program will include writers, with plans to expand to additional disciplines in the future.
+Currently, the program includes writers and visual artists, with plans to expand to additional disciplines in the future.
 All fellowships are merit-based, not project grants, offering artists the creative freedom to pursue their craft with financial stability and resources.

 Tulsa Awards for Theatre Excellence